ql-io/ql-unit/README.md

 Mock filename convention is **testcase-name.port.responseCode.responseType.responseSubType**

-This provides a framework to test ql.io scripts and routes.

 It is possible to specify more than one mock responses if the script uses multiple servers.

 It is also not necessary to have mock files and in that case it is assumed that the script is going to hit services external to ql-unit.